Probing the low-mass end of core-collapse supernovae using a sample of strongly-stripped Calcium-rich Type IIb Supernovae from the Zwicky Transient Facility: Methods and Analysis

 \subsubsection{Modeling the radioactively powered lightcurve peak}

 After fitting the initial cooling peaks in our lightcurves, we use the best-fit parameters to estimate the contribution of the cooling emission to the bolometric lightcurve of each source.
 We then subtract the cooling component from the bolometric lightcurves obtained from blackbody fitting.
 The subtracted lightcurves now correspond to that of the radioactively powered peak.
 We fit for this peak using two methods.
 First, we use the analytical model described in \citet{Arnett89} and \citet{Valenti2008}.
 We attempt to constrain the nickel mass (\Mni), characteristic photon diffusion timescale ($\tau_m$) and characteristic $\gamma$-ray diffusion timescale ($t_o$).
 We use relations from \citet{Wheeler2015} that give the ejecta mass (\Mej) and kinetic energy in the ejecta ($E_\mathrm{kin}$) as a function of ($\tau_m$) and photospheric velocity ($v_\mathrm{ph}$).
 We obtain $v_\mathrm{ph}$ measured using the He I line from the photospheric spectra closest to the peak epoch as described in Section \ref{sec:photspectra}.
 We also use the lightcurve analytical models from \citet{KhatamiKasen2019} to derive the explosion parameters.
 Further details on the model fitting can be found in Appendix B9 in \citet{Yao2020}.
+Table \ref{table_arnett} lists the best-fit parameters.
 Figures \ref{fig:knmodelcomp} and \ref{fig:ejmodelcomp} show the comparison of the cumulative distribution functions for \Mni\ and \Mej\ of our sample and the \citet{Taddia2018} sample of Type IIb SNe.
-We note that our sample contains more rapidly evolving events (low \Mej) compared to the literature sample of SNe IIb.
+A two-sided K-S test of the ejecta mass distribution gives a p-value $<$ 0.001, thus implying that our sample contains SNe with lower ejecta mass compared to the literature sample of SNe IIb.
 Our sample indicates that there is an empty phase space with low ejecta mass but high nickel mass and high ejecta mass but low nickel mass (see Figure \ref{fig:mnimej2}).
 Further analysis on this with a larger sample of Type IIb SNe is left for future work.
+We plot the lightcurves of the Ca-rich Type IIb SNe sample along with canonical Type IIb SNe from \citet{Taddia2018} in Figure \ref{fig:T19lc}.